Pascalson/Conditional-Seq-GANs/Readme.md

 # Condition Sequence Generators
 This source includes stepwise evaluation methods for sequential GANs, e.g., SeqGAN.
-This source is the first version.
+This project is maintained by [Yi-Lin Tuan](https://github.com/Pascalson).

 ## Requirements
 * Developed in Tensorflow r1.3. have also been tested on r1.8